strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 cover: 'assets/images/cover/cover10.jpg'
 ---

-Nx from Nrwl is a collection of tools that can help us build Angular applications using the monorepo approach used at google.
+Nx from Nrwl is a collection of tools that can help us build Angular applications using a monorepo.
 In essense, Nx is a set of schematics that work on top of the @angular/cli.
 These schematics can be used to create apps and libs inside of a single @angular/cli project, which is supported by default.
-Nx leverages this feature and makes the process a litlle easier.
+Nx leverages this feature and makes the process a little easier.

 This post however is not about the basic working of Nx.
 For that, go to their official website <a href="https://nrwl.io/nx" target="_blank">here</a> or watch this <a target="_blank" href="https://www.youtube.com/watch?v=bMkKz8AedHc">very informative talk</a> by <a href="https://twitter.com/MrJamesHenry">James Henry</a> at NgVikings.